 Dog-Friendly Pancake Toppings

 The carob drizzle on the pictured pancakes is simply a carob powder mixed with a small quantity of melted coconut oil.
 Water or other dog-friendly liquid could be used instead of coconut oil, if you prefer.
 I also cut a few strawberries (fresh from our garden, as was the mint) into hearts.
-If you cut a vee-shaped notch where the stem is removed, then slice in half perpendicular to that notch, the strawberries have a natural heart shape.
-Easy peasy!
+If you cut a vee-shaped notch where the stem is removed, then slice in half perpendicular to that notch, strawberries have a natural heart shape.
 A little dollop or yogurt or unsweetened fresh whipped cream and we have a doggone delicious gourmet mini pancake platter.

 Tips and Tricks